philipluk/primeclue/NEXT_FEATURES.md

 If you'd like some feature implemented, and it's not on the list below, let me know at [lukasz.wojtow@gmail.com](mailto:lukasz.wojtow@gmail.com).<br>

+<h4>Display cost per data point</h4>
+For Cost objective it would be interesting to see value of cost / data point

 <h4>Include data header + option to view imported data</h4>
 This would be some sort of list at the beginning of DataSet.
 Then, GUI would give option to view data with column names.